bowman2001/perplexdoc/content/doc/basic/quote/index.md

 ## Hanging quotes

-Micro-typography is usually missing on the web, but its easy to generate hanging quotes at the beginning of a paragraph.
-They are applied to English “quotes”, «guillemets» and German „Gänsefüßchen“.
+Micro-typography is usually missing on the web, but it's possible to generate hanging quotes at the beginning of a paragraph for Unicode quotes.
+They are applied to English “quotes”, French «guillemets», »German guillemets«, and German „Gänsefüßchen“.

 “This is a quote surrounded by English double quotes”